AveryData/AveryData.github.io/_learning/LinkedIn.md

 3) *Be Sure to Respond To Comments*: Responding will boost the interaction and number of times it is seen

 4) *Use Hashtags*: What hashtags are relevant to your post?
+You can search a hashtag and

 5) *Have a Call To Action*: Have them do something!
 The easiest (and maybe most effective) is to have them comment.
 Ask them a question.
 Answer yourself with the first comment.

 6) *Post at the Right Time*: Early morning on Tuesdays and Thursdays?

+8) *Use emojis*: Using emojies makes it easier, and more fun to read.
+If you're on your phone they're easy to add.
+On a computer, use this [link](https://www.linkedin.com/pulse/add-emoji-your-linkedin-profile-simple-copy-paste-brynne-tillman/) and copy and paste.

+9) *Use Line Breaks*: Having paragraphs make posts hard to read, use enter often.

+10) *Like and Comment Your Own Post*: Be the first to engage.
+Comments on posts make them viewed more.